vertotrade/verto.document/products/yield-farming/how-to-use-farms.md

 ## Putting your LP Tokens into a farm

-Now that you have your LP Tokens, you’re ready to start staking them in a Farm and earning rewards!
+Now that you have your LP Tokens, you’re ready to start staking them in a Farm and gaining rewards!

 ### Putting your LP Tokens into the Farm